reubenmiller/tedge-mapper-template/README.md

 * Limit publishing rate (to prevent spamming)
 * Control if a message is allowed to be processed by other routes or not (via the `.end` property).
 Idea is to also allow the route to decide if it's messages are allowed to be accepted by other routes or not.

+### Use-cases

+The following use-cases are possible using the configurable mapper.

+* Pre process messages before other components use it (e.g. fix something automatically)
+* Split message processing logic (e.g. `A -> B -> C`)
+* React to other messages, e.g. create events on operation status updates
+* Provide state in context which is reusable across other messages

 ## Design

 Below shows a rough diagram of the flow of a single route which is listening to a specific topic.